Composition of Editorial Council (in alphabetical order)

-Siddhartha Sen, PhD, is an American city-design scientist and architect.
+Siddhartha Sen, PhD, is an American sociologist, urban-design scientist and architect.
 Currently he occupies the position of Associate Dean of School of Architecture and Planning at Morgan State University.

 Professor Sen's major research interests include International Planning; Urban and Environmental Design; Planning Theory and History; Diversity and Equity Issues in Planning; Transportation Planning; Housing and Community Development.

 His recent monographs include Sen S. Colonising, Decolonising, and Globalising Kolkata: From a Colonial to a Post-Marxist City.
 Amsterdam: Amsterdam University Press, 2017 and Patnaik S., Sen S., and Mahmoud M. S. (eds.).
 Smart Village Technology: Concepts and Developments.
 Cham: Springer, 2020.

-Larisa Stepanovna Soboleva, PhD, Dr habil (Philology), is a Russian linguist, Professor of the Department of Philology of the Ural Federal University.
+Larisa Stepanovna Soboleva, PhD, Dr habil, is a Russian cultural researcher, Professor of the Department of Philology of the Ural Federal University.

 Larisa Soboleva was born on station Pospelikha of Altai District.

 She graduated from the Division of General Linguistics of the Department of Humanities of Novosibirsk State University (1971).
 She taught at Sverdlovsk Pedagogical Institute (1976-1988); then she headed the Laboratory of Archaeography of the Institute of History and Archaeology of the Ural Branch of Russian Academy of Science (1988-1991).
 Since 1992 she has been working at the Division of Folklore and Ancient Literature of USU (now URFU).
 Since 2012 she has been the Head of the Division.

 She is the Editor-in-Chief of international scientific journal Quaestio Rossica (https://qr.urfu.ru).

 □ Handwritten literature of the Urals: inheritance of traditions and acquisition of identity, in 2 vols.
 Ekaterinburg, 2005.
 Vol. 1: Manuscript image of the oral word; Vol. 2: Manuscript tradition of the Stroganov region;